pixielabs/letsencrypt-rails-heroku/README.md

 Add the gem to your Gemfile:

 ```
-# Until the API calls are out of beta, you must manually specify my fork
+# Until the new API calls are generally available, you must manually specify my fork
 # of the Heroku API gem:
 gem 'platform-api', github: 'jalada/platform-api', branch: 'master'